A company can’t succeed in today’s connected world without online marketing.

 Effective marketing channels for retailers

-Smart Insights published a benchmark of most successful acquisition channels for retail.
+Brilliant Insights published a benchmark of the most successful acquisition channels for retail.

-The data from US ecommerce sites shows that nearly 40% of ecommerce traffic comes from organic search while paid search and email marketing account for 25% each.
-Of course, those numbers don’t prove that the aforementioned channels have the highest ROI, but they do give an indication of what works best for the top US retailers.
+The data from US e-commerce sites shows that nearly 40% of e-commerce traffic comes from organic search, while paid search and email marketing account for 25% each.
+Of course, those numbers don’t prove that the above channels have the highest ROI, but they indicate what works best for the top US retailers.

-The same source, Smart Insights, looks at how ecommerce purchases are attributed to different channels.
-Their conclusion is that organic (22% of purchases), email marketing (20%) and CPC (19%) are the online marketing channels driving most purchases.
+The same source, Smart Insights, examines how e-commerce purchases are attributed to different channels.
+They conclude that organic (22% of assets), email marketing (20%), and CPC (19%) are the online marketing channels driving most purchases.

 Email marketing has a fantastic ROI

-In a classic survey (updated in 2017), DMA asked the participants who were able to calculate return on email marketing “How much is the approximate return you get back for every pound spent on email marketing?”
+In a classic survey (updated in 2017), DMA asked the participants who could calculate the return on email marketing, “How much is the approximate return you get back for every pound spent on email marketing?”
 The answers revealed that the average ROI is £30.01.
-Because email works so well, it is probably not surprising that marketers reported sending an average of over 4 emails per month.
+Because email works so well, it is probably unsurprising that marketers reported sending over four emails per month.

 Another survey published by Ascend2 reveals which online marketing channels are worth your attention.
-According to marketers, these are the most lucrative and engaging channels which could give you the best results.
+Marketers say these are the most lucrative and engaging channels that could give you the best results.